al-caveman/cavemancms/content_raw/dukkha/article.md

 note:workout2failure
-text:If any of the workouts above are not causing you to fail by the last
+text:If any of the workouts above is not causing you to fail by the last
-     repetition, then increase the weight.
-E.g. if 10 pull-ups is too easy, hold extra weight by your legs to make the pull-up harder so that you fail by the 10th pull-up.
+     repetition, then add some weight.
+E.g. if 10 pull-ups is too easy, hold extra weight by your legs to increase the resistance so that you fail by the 10th pull-up.

 #dukkha_workout_routine the dukkha routine